Crimes involving radioactive substances: Karen Silkwood poisoning allegations

+1972 Texas radiological assault

+After a 1971 divorce involving limited visitation rights, a Texas man, Kerry Andrus Crocker, deliberately exposed his 11-year old son to radiological material with the intent to harm.
+The father, in his role as a petroleum engineer, had access to the cesium-137, as it was used by his company in the oil and gas well industry.
+On several occasions, the father placed radioactive capsules of cesium-137 on the child's skin while he slept; another time he gave his son headphones to wear that contained the radioactive capsules.
+The boy developed skin rashes, blisters and lesions from these exposures.
+The boy also experienced hair loss and radiation-induced castration.
+This resulted in the child requiring 16 operations, testosterone replacement therapy, and skin grafts.
+In 1973, the boy was diagnosed with radiation necrosis with "deep indolent ulceration", a dead tendon, and two irreparably damaged testicles caused by the exposures.
+The father fled after he was convicted in 1975 for the felonies of castration and disfigurement, and in 1981 he was caught after the FBI investigated the case.

 Intentional theft or attempted theft of radioactive material

-For accidental theft or attempted theft of radioactive materials, see the Nuclear and radiation accidents and incidents#Trafficking and thefts.

 Grozny cobalt theft or attempted theft

 On 13 September 1999, six people attempted to steal radioactive cobalt-60 rods from a chemical plant in the city of Grozny in the Chechen Republic.
 During the theft, the suspects opened the radioactive material container and handled it, resulting in the deaths of three of the suspects and injury of the remaining three.
 The suspect who held the material directly in his hands died of radiation exposure 30 minutes later.
 This incident is described as an attempted theft, but some of the rods are reportedly still missing.

-Official use of X-ray equipment and other radiation technology by secret police
+Clandestine use of X-ray equipment

 Some former East German dissidents claim that the Stasi used X-ray equipment to induce cancer in political prisoners.
 After the fall of the Socialist Republic of Romania, files released indicated that the secret police, Securitate, had intentionally induced cancer in striking miners.

 Similarly, some anti-Castro activists claim that the Cuban secret police sometimes used radioactive isotopes to induce cancer in "adversaries they wished to destroy with as little notice as possible".
 In 1997, the Cuban expatriate columnist Carlos Alberto Montaner called this method "the Bulgarian Treatment", after its alleged use by the Bulgarian secret police.

+In 1989, following a workplace conflict, a worker activated an industrial radiography generator exposing a colleague who was preparing for the inspection of a section of a ship hull.
+In consequence, this worker was exposed to an effective dose estimated at 438 mSv.
+While the victim did not suffer any obvious short or long term negative physical health effect, he was psychologically affected by the experience.